Officials implore EBR residents to stay safe on 4th of July

 PORT ALLEN - The cash registers are working overtime at Kauffman's Fireworks stand.

 The stand doubles as a fundraiser for a local church, and they are expecting a big four-day weekend.
-Fireworks are already flying off the shelves.
+Fire crackers are already flying off the shelves.

-"We sale out of those every year, before anything else," Ricky Howell said.
+"We sell out of those every year, before anything else," Ricky Howell said.

 Donovan Saadiq says he hasn't set off fireworks since he was kid.
 Now he's trying to relive that experience.